-- The low price scenario assumes that contract prices move to a level similar (in real terms) to that which applied under historic Maui arrangements, or reported as applying in recent sales contracts by independent gas producers; - The medium price scenario assumes that contract prices move to a level that similar to (though somewhat lower) than that observed in the period 2006 to 2011; - The high price scenario assumes that prices move to a level between the estimated netback value for sellers of LNG in Queensland, and the prices reported as being paid on average by LNG buyers in Asia.
+- The low price scenario assumes that contract prices move to a level similar (in real terms) to that which applied under historical Maui arrangements, or reported as applying in recent sales contracts by independent gas producers; - The medium price scenario assumes that contract prices move to a level that similar to (though somewhat lower) than that observed in the period 2006 to 2011;

-&lt;sup>27 Estimated at \$3.00/GJ for wholesale buyers in 2001.
+&lt;sup>29 Estimated at \$3.00/GJ for wholesale buyers in 2001.
 Note that Maui joint venturers were paid a lower price because the Crown was an intermediary and charged a margin on sales.

-&lt;sup>28 It is important to note that the recent disclosed data includes sales where the buyer bears the risk of reserves shortfall (whereas estimates for some other contracts in the chart provide more assurance about reserves risk).
+&lt;sup>30 It is important to note that the recent disclosed data includes sales where the buyer bears the risk of reserves shortfall (whereas estimates for some other contracts in the chart provide more assurance about reserves risk).